Should You Sell Your Rental Property, or Keep Holding On?

 Regulations are getting too tight.

-Robert Taylor, owner of The Real Estate Solutions Guy, a real estate investment company in Sacramento, California, says it might make sense to consider selling if the local or state government is becoming too intrusive.
+Taylor says that it might make sense to consider selling if the local or state government is becoming too intrusive.

 One area where stricter regulations can squeeze out profitability is in short-term rentals, such as vacation homes or Airbnbs.
 If the area has pending legislation that could cause short-term rentals to be outlawed or heavily taxed, those properties might not be as desirable to own.